Opeth Albums Ranked: Worst to Best (Updated 2024)

 Sorceress – 12º

-“Sorceress” showcases Opeth’s continued exploration of progressive rock, offering moments of brilliance with standout tracks like “Persephone,” “Strange Brew,” and “Will o the Wisp.”
-However, its notable similarity to “Heritage” and the absence of a clear approach may leave some fans yearning for the band’s earlier metal intensity, as it happens with the albums of their progressive rock era.
+Sorceress showcases Opeth’s continued exploration of progressive rock, offering moments of brilliance with standout tracks like “Persephone,” “Strange Brew,” and “Will o the Wisp.”
+However, its notable similarity to Heritage and the absence of a clear approach may leave some fans yearning for the band’s earlier metal intensity, as it happens with the albums of their progressive rock era.
 The album’s atmospheric consistency, while a strength in individual moments, may contribute to a challenge in completing the entire record in a single sitting, as its overall flow lacks the dynamic shifts that characterized Opeth’s earlier, more diverse works.
 They improved Heritage, but not so much.
-Enough for being categorized as a C.
+Enough for being categorized as B tier, as in the end this is a pleasant listening experience.

 Despite these issues, if you know where the epic moments of this album are, you will truly enjoy Deliverance.
 Best tracks: A Fair Judgement, For Absent Friends, By the Pain I See in Others.